00con00/work-organization-Cathrine/README.md

 Tips to organizing research

 Name?
+Jenny

 What kind of scientist do you tell people you are at dinner parties?
+Dinosaur researcher

 In the past month, what are the main activities you have been doing at work?
+Studied, cried, studied

-What are the three most important tool/strategies you use for organizing your work?
+What are the three most important tool/strategies you use for organizing your work? pen and paper, folders, MY BRAIN